gnembon/scarpet/programs/fundamentals/README.md

-Useful references for basic math operations, and programs dealing with hashes and hex values
+Programs for calculating math operations, and examples for min/max interation, heaps and hashes